anton-tchekov/editor/README.md

 ## TODO

+### Minor:
 - Indent Selected using Tab (small bug with cursors)
+- Shift tab work with spaces
 - Abbreviations
+- Align defines handle comments
 - Highlight focused word
+- Show memory Usage, current text column, size of file in bytes, length of selection in bytes and lines in bar at bottom of screen (hideable)

+### Major:
 - Search and replace in file and whole folder
-- Align defines handle comments
-- Shift tab work with spaces
 - Fix unicode problems
 - Undo / Redo
 - Multiple Cursors
-- Adjust Font and Font Size (CTRL+Scroll)
-- Show memory Usage, current text column, size of file in bytes, length of selection in bytes and lines in bar at bottom of screen (hideable)

 ## Project overview